Finding the best men’s groin deodorant: Science, safety, and what actually works

 • Look for these features in the best men’s groin deodorant:

 • Fragrance-free or very lightly scented.
-Heavy fragrance is a common allergen.
+Fragrance is a common trigger for contact dermatitis.

 • Alcohol-free or low-alcohol formulas to reduce burning on freshly shaved or sensitive skin.